 Leo Taylor Principal - Timpani

-Leo Taylor begins his position as the Principal Timpanist with the West Michigan Symphony in the 2019–2020 season.
-He currently serves as a Section Percussionist with the Battle Creek Symphony Orchestra, and an Associate Timpanist with the Civic Orchestra of Chicago for the 2019–2020 season.
-He served as an Associate Timpanist with the Civic Orchestra during 2018-2019 and Associate Percussionist for the 2017-2018 season.
+Leo Taylor began his position as Principal Timpanist with the West Michigan Symphony in the 2019-2020 season.
+Additionally, he serves as Principal Percussionist of the South Dakota Symphony Orchestra, appointed in 2021.
+Prior to these positions, Leo was a percussionist with the Battle Creek Symphony Orchestra from 2019-2021.
+He was an Associate Timpanist with the Civic Orchestra of Chicago during the 2018-2019 & 2019-2020 season as well as Associate Percussionist for the 2017-2018 season.

 Leo has performed with conductors Matthias Pintscher, Marin Alsop, Emil de Cou, Rafael Payare, Francesco Lecce-Chong, Gerard Schwarz, and Edwin Outwater.

-He was the 3rd place winner of the Modern Snare Drum Competition in 2017 and a 2nd place winner in 2018, Honorable Mention recipient for YoungArts in 2014 & 2015.
+He was the third-place winner of the Modern Snare Drum Competition in 2017 and was the runner-up in 2018.